metawilm/cl-custom-hash-table/README.md

 in addition to the TEST functions allowed by the standard (EQ, EQL, EQUAL and EQUALP).

 This library is primarily a compatibility layer, unifying how to create these hash table in different Lisp implementations.
-Furthermore this library provides a fully functional fallback solution for implementations that don't support this functionality natively (yet).
+Furthermore this library provides a simple yet fully functional fall-back solution for implementations that don't support this functionality natively (yet).

 Compatibility
 -------------